undergrad-partner-school

 Student to Faculty Ratio

-In 2024, this ratio at Mount Holyoke College was 9:1.
+In 2025, this ratio at Mount Holyoke College was 9:1.
 That means that there were 9 times more students than teachers at this school.
-The faculty of this school consists of 272 members, according to the most recent data reported.
-Out of that number, there were 109 male and 159 female faculty members.
+The total number of faculty teaching at the institution is 274.
+This number included 111 men and 163 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Mount Holyoke College.

 Student Population Diversity Graph